|Name||Protection and Advocacy for Persons with Disabilit|

 CAP program information is part of the website maintained by the State of Connecticut, Office of Protection and Advocacy for Persons with Disabilities (www.ct.gov/opapd).
 In addition to CAP’s self help booklets, the website provides links to other disability sites that are related to vocational rehabilitation, financial entitlements, and employment.

-During the last quarter of the 2010 fiscal year, the Connecticut P&A launched a Spanish version of its website, making it the first Connecticut state agency to have a Spanish website.
+The Connecticut P&A maintains a Spanish version of its website, the first Connecticut state agency to have a Spanish website.
 The website includes Spanish versions of P&A programs and self—help brochures including the CAP brochure and information about P&A programs and services.
-During the 2011 fiscal year, the website was updated as publications were revised and developed.
+During the 2012 fiscal year, the website was updated as more publications were developed and/or translated into Spanish.

-During 2011fiscal year, the website hits for the P&A vocational rights booklet totaled 143.
-The CAP brochure was viewed more than 300 times.
-Other CAP and employment rights related booklets received 424 visits.
+During the 2012 fiscal year, the website hits for the P&A vocational rights booklet totaled 122.
+The CAP brochure was viewed more than 440 times.
+CAP information, from other publications, was downloaded more than 5,000 times.
 The website also discusses each P&A program and offers information through programmatic fact sheets about the agency.
 The P&A annual report includes work done by the CAP program.
+During the 2012 fiscal year, the total number of hits to the agency website was 132,135.

-CAP information is also available online through the website for the Department of Social Services/Bureau of Rehabilitation Services policy manual.
+CAP information is also available online through the website for the Connecticut Department of Social Services/Bureau of Rehabilitation Services policy manual.
 CAP does not have access to the number of hits that are generated by accessing its information on other websites.
-During the 2011 fiscal year, the total number of hits to the agency website was 38,380.

 |This Report is Complete and Correct.||Yes|